The Role of Microsoft Entra ID in Identity and Access Management

 Before making any changes, assess the current environment:

-- Identify applications and services that rely on AD for authentication.
+• Identify all applications and services that rely on AD for authentication.

 Microsoft offers several pathways for moving from traditional Azure AD to Entra ID, with most organizations following a staged, hybrid approach.
 A typical migration includes: